-When you have entered the correct two digit code for the month, press the ENTER key to proceed to day entry.
+When you have entered the correct two digit codes for the month, press the ENTER key to proceed to day entry.
 The leftmost digits of the display will indicate DAY.
 The last day you entered will be shown.
-If you want to reenter this day, press ENTER, otherwise press the numeric keys to enter a valid day.
+If you want to re-enter this day, press ENTER, otherwise press the numeric keys to enter a valid day.

 When you have entered the correct two digit code for the day, press the ENTER key to proceed to time zone entry.
 The time zone is used to adjust the UTC internal clock to allow the generator to output local time.
 It is also encoded into the user bits to allow reading devices to compensate for various time zones.
-Time zones are entered as an hour and minute offset, but are actually encoded in the user bits as a 2-digit code according to the table 1 in Appendix A.
+Time zones are entered as an hour and minute offset, but are actually encoded in the user bits as a 2-digit code according to Table A-1 in Appendix A.

 The leftmost digits of the display will indicate TIME ZONE.
 The last time zone you entered will be shown as +/-HH:MM where HH represents the whole hour time offset and MM indicates the minutes offset for time zones where there are partial hours.
 The +/- sign indicates if the time is ahead or behind UTC.
 If you want to re-enter this time zone offset, press ENTER.
-To change the whole hour offset press the \clubsuit or \clubsuit keys.
-To change the partial hour offset press the \bigstar or \clubsuit keys.
-To change the partial hour offset press the \bigstar or \clubsuit keys.
+To change the whole hour offset press the $\uparrow$ or $\checkmark$ keys.
+To change the partial hour offset press the $\leftarrow$ or $\rightarrow$ keys.
 The 5010 will only allow valid time zone offsets to be selected.
 If daylight saving time is observed in your area, then you should enter the time zone offset for standard time.
-You can set up the daylight saving time adjustment using the procedure outlined in section 3.5.7.
+You can set up the daylight saving time adjustment using the procedure outlined in section 4.5.7.